rnnh/bioinfo-notebook/docs/cl_intro.md

 ## Opening the terminal

-Once you have installed Ubuntu- either as a virtual machine or a Linux subsystem- open the Ubuntu *terminal* to use the command line.
+Once you are using a UNIX operating system (i.e. a Mac system, a Linux system, or Ubuntu through either a virtual machine or a Linux subsystem on a Windows machine) open the *terminal* to use the command line.
 The terminal is the window in which the command line runs.

+- If you are using a Mac, click on Spotlight Search (the magnifying glass icon in the top-right corner of the screen), type "Terminal", and open the Terminal application.
 - If you are using the Ubuntu app from the Microsoft Store in Windows 10 (Windows Subsystem for Linux), you are already using the Ubuntu terminal.
 - If you are using an Ubuntu virtual machine: click on the "Show Applications" button in Ubuntu (the nine dots in the bottom left corner of the screen), click on the "Type to search..." bar at the top of the screen, type "Terminal" and press `Enter` to open the command line.

-The Ubuntu command line will look like this:
+The UNIX command line will look like this:

 ```
 (Your UNIX username)@(Your computer's alias):~$ _